JokubasD/IDM-Assignment-1/README.md

 tudelft.wis.idm_solutions.BoardGameTracker.POJO_Implementation.
 This implementation
 does not use any database persistence, but instead stores all data in POJOs (plain old java objects).
 It still can guide you towards your own JDBC/JPA implementation.
--  TEST the reference implementation: Find tudelft.wis.idm_solutions.BoardGameTracker.POJO_Implementation.POJO_Test.java.
+-  TEST the reference implementation: Find `tudelft.wis.idm_solutions.BoardGameTracker.POJO_Implementation.POJO_Test.java`.
 Execute this class as a JUNIT Test!
 (in Netbeans, that is simply done with right-click/test-file.)
 Try to figure out what is happening when you do that!

 JDBC: